privacyidea/privacyidea/doc/policies/admin.rst

 type: bool

-Allow the administrator to read the smtpserver configuration.
+Allow the administrator to read the :ref:`smtpserver`.

 smsgateway_write
 ~~~~~~~~~~~~~~~~

 type: bool

-To be able to define new :ref:`smsgateway` or delete existing ones, the
+To be able to define new :ref:`sms_gateway_config` or delete existing ones, the
 administrator needs the right ``smsgateway_write``.

 smsgateway_read